mlpack/mlpack/doc/embedded/crosscompile_example.md

 that are required to integrate with your local CMake to download mlpack dependencies and cross compile the entire software.

-If you have not used mlpack example repsoitory, I highly recommend to clone this repository from the following link:
+The first step is to clone the examples repository:

 ```sh
 git clone git@github.com:mlpack/examples.git